django-oscar/django-oscar/docs/source/howto/how_to_disable_an_app_or_feature.rst

         {% include "catalogue/reviews/partials/review_stars.html" %}
     {% endif %}

-Currently supported "reviews" and "wishlists" features.
+Oscar currently does this for the "reviews" and "wishlists" apps.